The AI Intelligence Leaderboard

 IQ vs Effective Cost

-Each model's estimated IQ plotted against effective cost per 1M I/O Tokens (sticker price × blended usage multiplier).
+Each model's estimated IQ plotted against effective cost per 1M I/O Tokens (sticker price × measured or imputed usage multiplier).

 IQ 1:1 Cost